History of slavery: Other European tribes

 Various tribes of Europe are recorded by Roman sources as owning slaves.
-Strabo records slaves as an export commodity from Britannia, From Llyn Cerrig Bach in Anglesey, an iron gang chain dated to 100 BCE-50 CE was found, over 3 metres long with neck-rings for five captives.
+Strabo records slaves as an export commodity from Britannia.
+An iron gang-chain dated to 100 BCE-50 CE was found at Llyn Cerrig Bach in Anglesey; it was over 3 metres long with neck-rings for five captives.

 Post-classical history

 The chaos of invasion and frequent warfare also resulted in victorious parties taking slaves throughout Europe in the early Middle Ages.
 St. Patrick, himself captured and sold as a slave, protested against an attack that enslaved newly baptized Christians in his "Letter to the Soldiers of Coroticus".
 As a commonly traded commodity, like cattle, slaves could become a form of internal or trans-border currency.

 Slavery during the Early Middle Ages had several distinct sources.

-The Vikings raided across Europe, but took the most slaves in raids on the British Isles and in Eastern Europe.
-While the Vikings kept some slaves as servants, known as thralls, they sold most captives in the Byzantine or Islamic markets.
-In the West, their target populations were primarily English, Irish, and Scottish, while in the East they were mainly Slavs.
+The Vikings raided across Europe, where they took slaves.
+While the Vikings kept some slaves as servants, known as thralls, they sold most captives in the Byzantine via the Black Sea slave trade or Islamic markets such as the Khazar slave trade, Volga Bulgarian slave trade and Bukhara slave trade.
+In the West, their target populations were primarily English, Irish, and Scottish, while in the East they were mainly Slavs (saqaliba).
 The Viking slave-trade slowly ended in the 11th century, as the Vikings settled in the European territories they had once raided.
 They converted serfs to Christianity and themselves merged with the local populace.

 In central Europe, specifically the Frankish/German/Holy Roman Empire of Charlemagne, raids and wars to the east generated a steady supply of slaves from the Slavic captives of these regions.
 Because of high demand for slaves in the wealthy Muslim empires of Northern Africa, Spain, and the Near East, especially for slaves of European descent, a market for these slaves rapidly emerged.
 So lucrative was this market that it spawned an economic boom in central and western Europe, today known as the Carolingian Renaissance.
 This boom period for slaves stretched from the early Muslim conquests to the High Middle Ages but declined in the later Middle Ages as the Islamic Golden Age waned.

 Medieval Spain and Portugal saw almost constant warfare between Muslims and Christians.
 Al-Andalus sent periodic raiding expeditions to loot the Iberian Christian kingdoms, bringing back booty and slaves.
 In a raid against Lisbon, Portugal in 1189, for example, the Almohad caliph Yaqub al-Mansur took 3,000 female and child captives.
 In a subsequent attack upon Silves, Portugal in 1191, his governor of Córdoba took 3,000 Christian slaves.